ARTIST RESIDENCY PROGRAMME AT THE SPATIAL SOUND INSTITUTE

 The total funding must be matching the estimated costs for the residency.
 Include the desired support from the Spatial Sound Institute Scholarship in your funding estimation.

-Proposals for the Artist Residency Programme 2018 must be submitted before October 1st 2017 by 23:59PM.
+Proposals for the Artist Residency Programme 2018 must be submitted by October 1st 2017 23:59PM Central European Time.
 Submissions delivered after this date and time will not be considered.